36 Hours in Madison, Wisconsin

 Welcome walk around Capitol Square @ 3 p.m.

 Start your visit at the Wisconsin State Capitol, where free guided tours highlight architecture and art.
 Then lounge on the surrounding lawn or stroll around Capitol Square for a taste of the city's restaurants, bars and shops.
 Sample Wisconsin's small-batch, world-class artisan cheeses at Fromagination, or drop by The Old Fashioned for drinks and the best fried cheese curds in town (and that's really saying something).

 Finish your welcome tour by walking down Martin Luther King Boulevard to the rooftop terrace of the Frank Lloyd Wright-designed Monona Terrace convention center, overlooking Lake Monona.
 If you've got time, check out the exhibit inside that details the controversy around the building's design and construction (it opened in 1997, 38 years after Wright's death and 59 years after he first proposed a design).

 Stylish stay @ 5 p.m.

-AC Hotel Madison Downtown, the latest addition to downtown's hotel scene, became an overnight winner not only for its proximity to Capitol Square, but also for the spectacular views from its AC Lounge and restaurant, Eno Vino Wine Bar & Bistro.
-You could probably be satisfied hanging out all weekend here, but resist the urge—there’s so much more to explore.
+AC Hotel Madison Downtown is a winner not only for its proximity to Capitol Square, but also for the spectacular views from its AC Lounge and restaurant, Eno Vino Wine Bar & Bistro.
+You could probably be satisfied hanging out all weekend here, but resist the urge-there's so much more to explore.

 Friday night fish fry @ 6 p.m.

 On a Friday night in Madison, you can feast on fish fry just about anywhere.
 Another safe bet that's just a short walk away: Tornado Steakhouse (a good choice if you'd rather have steak and martinis, or are craving that true Wisconsin supper club vibe).
 About two miles down the road from AC Hotel, vegans can check if the Green Owl Cafe is serving its full-experience faux-fish version.

 Live music @ 7:30 p.m.